 Subscribe to our weekly training group mailing list:

 You can unsubscribe at any time if you no longer want the e-mails.
-We promise that we will keep your e-mail private and not send any unrelated spam.
 The newsletter goes out on Monday or Tuesday every week.

-The Stand Up Paddling Association of Hawaii, sponsored by Blue Planet Surf and Wet Feet, is holding a weekly training group event every Wednesday, this page will have the latest updates, results and coaching videos/ information posted.
+The Stand Up Paddling Association of Hawaii (SUPAH), sponsored by Blue Planet Surf and Wet Feet, is holding a weekly training group event every Wednesday, this page will have the latest updates, results and coaching videos/ information posted.
 The group is coached by Robert Stehlik and Jeff Chang as well as guest coaches.
 Depending on wind conditions we meet to do a downwinder from Hawaii Kai to Kahala, or a time trial or interval training in Hawaii Kai.

 Please subscribe to the newsletter to get updates on training start times and meeting place.